arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 04.30.16
+The stable marriage problem is interesting.
+It should only take `O(n^2)` time for everyone to get engaged.
+I can always fall back on the scaling factor as an excuse.

 ### 04.27.16
 I had previously thought Grimes studied neuroscience in McGill before dropping out.
 It appears that she was actually in an Electroacoustics program, where